-Notwithstanding the weakening of the UK domestic market, NBEUK has continued with their strategy to restore the historical trend of the net interest income.
-However, the Bank continues to face a number of challenges in the form of a declining corporate loan portfolio and increased costs of funding.
-More than 80% of the Bank's assets are denominated in USD so the Bank remains sensitive to the cost of funding and liquidity demands associated with USD.
-Furthermore the Bank is subject to a foreign exchange translation risk in terms of its capital requirement.
+The Bank continues to face a number of challenges in the form of a declining corporate loan portfolio and an increased cost of funding.
+Furthermore over 80% of the Bank's assets continue to be USD denominated which exposes the Bank to a foreign exchange translation risk in terms of its capital requirement.